Best practices for backing up your data: Cloud Block Storage versus Cloud Backup

 The Cloud Backup Agent can complete the backup automatically following a schedule that you identify, so that you can avoid waiting for the process to complete.
 Manual backup is also available on Cloud Backup.

 With Cloud Backup, enterprise-grade encryption (Advanced Encryption Standard, 256-bit key) is available.
-When encryption is enabled, your data will be encrypted with a passphrase that only you know.
+When encryption is enabled, your data will be encrypted with a password that only you know.
 After you create your AES-256 encryption key, your data is encrypted before it leaves the server and remains safely encrypted while stored.

 To use Cloud Backup, you must set up the Cloud Backup Agent.
 Backups cannot occur until you have set up the agent and identified what files to back up and when to back them up.
 A small amount of space on your server is required for the Cloud Backup Agent.
 All backups performed with Cloud Backup are placed in Cloud Files, so there are no cost control options with different storage types.